Sunny6889/tron-docker-main/tools/toolkit/DbFork.md

 ```

 If another node wants to join the shadow fork network, it needs to execute the above steps, or it copies the state data from the first shadow fork node directly.
 They need to configure the same `node.p2p.version` and add the `seed.node` in the config, then they can sync and produce blocks to form a local testnet.

+For instructions on starting a private chain, please refer to [Setup Private Chain](../../private_net/README.md).
+Note that you must use the same `genesis.block` configuration as the forked database data.

 At last, developers can connect and interact with the node by [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/),
 [TronBox](https://developers.tron.network/reference/what-is-tronbox), [Tron-IDE](https://developers.tron.network/docs/tron-ide) or other tools, and execute the shadow fork testing.